quicken/filefocus/README.md

 - Status changes to files in the file explorer might not be reflected in Focus Groups.
 As a workaround click the refresh icon in the File Focus Pane.
 - A pinned focus group is always shown on the top.
 This is currently by accident.
 - Switching between global and local workspace storage does not transfer any focus groups.
+- A project configuration file must be in the workspace root.

 ### Windows Subsystem for Linux (WSL)